paidiver/paidiverpy/README.md

 # Paidiverpy

 **Paidiverpy** is a Python package designed to create pipelines for preprocessing image data for biodiversity analysis.

 > **Note:** This package is still in active development, and frequent updates and changes are expected.
 The API and features may evolve as we continue improving it.

+## Documentation

+The official documentation is hosted on ReadTheDocs.org: https://paidiverpy.readthedocs.io/

-Comprehensive documentation is forthcoming.
+> **Note:** Comprehensive documentation is under construction.

 ## Installation